Capital Credits are your share of the ownership of Price Electric Cooperative, a non-profit, member-owned cooperative.

 Capital Credits accumulate in an account in your name.
 When the Cooperative’s financial condition allows, the Price Electric Cooperative Board of Directors will elect to retire capital credits.
 Capital credits are generally retired in the fourth quarter of the year.

-In 2020, Price Electric retired capital credits of $571,745.25; this included disbursements to members active in 1992 and a portion of capital credit patronage balance of those active in 1993 and 2019.
+In 2021, Price Electric retired total capital credits of $599,000; this included $370,000 in disbursements to members active in 1993.
+Price Electric also retired capital credits of $229,000 in estate retirements to the heirs of deceased members.
 Inactive accounts with a capital credit balance of less than $50 were paid in full.
-Price Electric also retired capital credits of $227,291.48 in estate retirements to the heirs of deceased members.

 There are many other members for whom Price Electric did not have current address information and therefore could not issue a check.
 Price Electric would appreciate your help in locating these members.
 Click here for a listing.